awsdocs/aws-config-developer-guide/doc_source/iam-policy-no-statements-with-admin-access.md

 # iam\-policy\-no\-statements\-with\-admin\-access<a name="iam-policy-no-statements-with-admin-access"></a>

-Checks the IAM policies that you create for Allow statements that grant permissions to all actions on all resources\.
-The rule is NON\_COMPLIANT if any policy statement includes "Effect": "Allow" with "Action": "\*" over "Resource": "\*"\.
+Checks if AWS Identity and Access Management \(IAM\) policies that you create have Allow statements that grant permissions to all actions on all resources\.
+The rule is NON\_COMPLIANT if any customer managed IAM policy statement includes "Effect": "Allow" with "Action": "\*" over "Resource": "\*"\.

+**Note**
+This rule only evaluates customer managed policies\.
+This rule does NOT evaluate inline policies or AWS managed policies\.
+For more information on the difference, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the IAM User Guide\.

 The following policy is NON\_COMPLIANT: